bbatsov/solarized-emacs/DEV-GUIDE.md

 ### Accent colors that are used in special ways

-(Draft note: This is a simplified list written i haste, needs much more details.
+(Draft note: This is a simplified list written in haste, needs much more details.
 In worst case scenario it's even wrong, probably not though.
 Some of the bullet points lacks explanation right now)